eiriktsarpalis/TypeShape/README.md

 ```

 The interface `MyTypeBuilder<'F>` denotes a "higher-kinded" generic program builder
-which supports combinations of boolean, integer, string, optional, list and tuple types.
+which supports combinations of boolean, integer, string, optional, list and pair types.

 Next, we need to define how interface implementations are to be folded: